jremes-foss/BeeCTF/CONTRIBUTING.md

 - A description of the issue, and how to reproduce it.
 - An example of location where this bug occurs.

 Especially the last one is very important so I can debug the issue and see where the bug occurs.
+There is a pre-made template.
+If you create an issue, please make sure to fill it.

 ## Contributing Code